 In the social media realm, consistency is key.
 Consistently showing up on your followers’ feeds increases the likelihood of them engaging with your content, thus signaling Instagram and Facebook’s algorithms to push your content more to them.
 There is a fine line to walk with this strategy, though, as posting too much may annoy followers and can lead to an unfollow.

-When scheduling posts for our social media marketing partners, we schedule three posts per week at various times.
+Schedule three posts per week at various times.
 These times are set depending on follower activity and when they are more likely to interact with the type of content being shared.
 Spacing posts out this way keeps your posts on the forefront of their feed without bombarding them with content.

 While scheduling posts for your brand’s social channels, it is important to keep your brand personality in the forefront of your mind.
 What may seem fun and exciting for one brand may be completely unprofessional for another.
 Understanding the necessary tone for your posts helps to ensure that you are viewed in the desired manner.